Research shows: Fresh flowers boost your well-being

 Already after three days of flowers in the home, participants reported significantly less anxiety and a sense of inner peace.

-People who surrounded themselves with flower arrangements became more empathetic and patient - both towards family members and strangers on their way to work.
+People who surrounded themselves with flower arrangements became more empathetic and patient - both with family members and strangers on their way to work.

-A bouquet at home contributed to better Monday mornings and more energy in the office.
+A bouquet at home contributed to better Monday mornings and more energy at the office.
 Simply put: Flowers in the living room - fewer sighs at work.

 Dr. Etcoff puts it this way: